Bismarck-GM/Bismarck-GM/README.md

   <summary>A little bit about me.</summary>
   <br>

-  - 🇦🇷 I'm from Argentina and worked most of my adult life in the Real State business.
+  - :argentina: I'm from Argentina and worked most of my adult life in the Real State business.
   Also worked attending customers in all different kinds of business.
   - 📚 like to recognize good and bad services.
 Love feedback about everything, if given positively and honest, better.